 Beyond Grandma’s AtticOn display until April 2019

-Save the date for this exhibit that shows the complicated story of rural America by conneting local history to this national story.
+This award-winning exhibit showed the complicated story of rural America by connecting local history to this national story.

 In 1900 about 40% of Americans lived in rural areas.
 By 2010 less than 18% of the U.S. population lived in rural areas.
 In just over a century massive economic and social changes moved millions of Americans into urban areas, yet only 10% of the U.S. landmass is considered urban.

 Many Americans consider rural communities to be endangered and hanging on by a thread—suffering from brain drain, inadequate schools, and a barren and overused landscape.
 Why should revitalizing the rural places that have been left behind matter to those who remain, those who left, and those who will come in the future?
 Because there is much more to the story of rural America.